KeslerMP/portfolio/README.md

 # 🚀 Portfolio Project

 This is a **personal portfolio project**, built to showcase my skills, projects, and experience as a developer.
-The main goal of this project is to demonstrate my abilities in modern web development, UI/UX design, and frontend/backend technologies.
+The main goal of this project is to demonstrate my abilities in modern web development.

 ## 🛠️ Technologies Used

 - Framework: **Vite** / **Next.js**
 - Languages: **JavaScript** / **TypeScript**
-- Styling: **TailwindCSS**
+- Styling: **Tailwind CSS**
-- Others: *(Framer Motion, GraphQL, Supabase, or any other relevant technologies)*

 ## 🚀 Getting Started